MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-additional-ms.md

 3. On the **Service Manager Setup Wizard** page, select **Service Manager management server**.

 4. On the **Product registration** page, enter the information in the boxes.
 In the **Product key** boxes, enter the product key you received with Service Manager, or as an alternative, select **Install as an evaluation edition \(180 day trial\)?**.
-Read the Microsoft Software License Terms, and, if applicable, click **I have read, understood, and agree with the terms of the license agreement**, and select **Next**.
+Read the Microsoft Software License Terms, and, if applicable, select **I have read, understood, and agree with the terms of the license agreement**, and select **Next**.

 5. On the **Installation location** page, verify that sufficient free disk space is available, and select **Next**.
 If necessary, select **Browse** to change the location where the additional Service Manager management server will be installed.